deepbsd/deepbsd.github.io/_posts/2021-09-23-Learning_Bash.markdown

 card or disk drive is, you probably are not yet ready for Linux or Bash.
 (Even the term "card" and "disk" is starting to sound rather old.)

-## Keep Pieces Small, But Small Pieces Can Form Big Pieces
+## Keep Pieces Small, But Small Pieces Together Can Form Big Pieces

 One of the first principles of Unix is that programs are designed to do small, very specific things, but that these small programs can be joined together to do large,